Phase boundaries in algebraic conformal QFT: Extensions and Q-systems

 Therefore, we have

-\begin{proposition} Within $\C^+=\B_1\times^+\B_2$, $\B_1$ is right-local w.r.t.\ $\B_2$, whereas within $\C^-=\B_1\times^-\B_2$, $\B_1$ is left-local w.r.t.\ $\B_2$.
-Every irreducible extension containing both $\B_1$ and $\B_2$ as intermediate extensions such that $\B_1$ is right-local (left-local) w.r.t.\ $\B_2$, is a quotient of $\C^+$ ($\C^-$). \end{proposition}
+\begin{proposition} Within $\D^+=\B_1\times^+\B_2$, $\B_1$ is right-local w.r.t.\ $\B_2$, whereas within $\D^-=\B_1\times^-\B_2$, $\B_1$ is left-local w.r.t.\ $\B_2$.
+Every irreducible extension containing both $\B_1$ and $\B_2$ as intermediate extensions such that $\B_1$ is right-local (left-local) w.r.t.\ $\B_2$, is a quotient of $\D^+$ ($\D^-$). \end{proposition}

-{\em Proof:} The first statement follows from \eref{comm-psi} and the stated triviality of the statistics operator for charged fields with the respective relative localization, along with the fact $\A$ is local and both $\B_i$ are relatively local w.r.t.\ $\A$.
-The second statement is due to the fact that \eref{comm-psi}, or equivalently \eref{comm-v} is the only independent relation among the generators $v_1$ and $v_2$ of $\C$, using the multiplication law of the product Q-system.
+\begin{proof} The first statement follows from \eref{comm-psi} and the stated triviality of the statistics operator for charged fields with the respective relative localization, along with the fact $\A$ is local and both $\B_i$ are relatively local w.r.t.\ $\A$.
+The second statement is due to the fact that \eref{comm-psi}, or equivalently \eref{comm-v} is the only independent relation among the generators $v_1$ and $v_2$ of $\D$, using the multiplication law of the product Q-system. \end{proof}

-Notice that even if both $\B_i$ are local, neither $\C^+$ nor $\C^-$ will be local in general.
-However, we know how to construct maximal local subtheories in $\C^\pm$ by the construction in the Sect.\ \ref{s:max}.
-Namely, one will have to determine the center(s) of the braided product Q-systems.
+Notice that even if both $\B_i$ are local, neither $\D^+$ nor $\D^-$ will be local in general.
+However, we know how to construct maximal local subtheories in $\D^\pm$ by the construction in the \sref{s:max}.
+Namely, one will have to determine the centre(s) of the braided product Q-systems.
 The following partial result is true without model specific knowledge.

-\begin{lemma} If $\B_2$ is local, then the right centre $(\C^+)\loc^-$ of $\C^+=\B_1\times^+\B_2$ contains at least $\B_2$.
-The same is true for the left centre $(\C^-)\loc^+$ of $\C^-=\B_1\times^-\B_2$:
+\begin{lemma} If $\B_2$ is local, then the right centre $(\D^+)\loc^-$ of $\D^+=\B_1\times^+\B_2$ contains at least $\B_2$.
+The same is true for the left centre $(\D^-)\loc^+$ of $\D^-=\B_1\times^-\B_2$:

 Similarly, if $\B_1$ is local, then